leftbyte/mazeCreator/README.md

 mazeCreator
 ===========

-Maze creator in javascript.
-Tested with node version v0.10.25 on Terminal.
-Outputs to the terminal in ASCII text.
+Maze app in javascript.  mazeCreator builds the maze and maze.html provides the front end.

 To run:
-  > node mazeCreator.js
+  > Open up a browser.
+This was tested with Chrome 32.0.1700.77.
+  > navigate to maze.html.
+Play and have fun!